prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 Iceberg and Presto Iceberg connector support time travel via table snapshots identified by unique snapshot IDs.
 The snapshot IDs are stored in the ``$snapshots`` metadata table.
 You can rollback the state of a table to a previous snapshot ID.
-It also supports time travel query using VERSION (SYSTEM_VERSION) and TIMESTAMP (SYSTEM_TIME) options.
+It also supports time travel query using SYSTEM_VERSION (VERSION) and SYSTEM_TIME (TIMESTAMP) options.

 Example Queries
 ^^^^^^^^^^^^^^^